suriakub/individual-project/stable-frontend/README.md

 2. Create the `.env` file: `cp .env-example .env`
 3. Start the app: `npm start`

-The app will be accessible at [http://localhost:3002](http://localhost:3002)
+The app will be accessible at [http://localhost:3002](http://localhost:3002) by default.

 ## How to build the Docker image